rakesh283343/Recommender-System-using-Kubeflow-on-GCP/README.md

-# Recommender-System-using-Kubeflow-on-GCP
-Recommender System hosted on Kubeflow Containers using GCP's Kubernetes as a service
 # Recommender System for Team Assignment

 This is a system that is intended to provide managers with recommendations on employees, for certain roles, that they could consider when forming a team.
 This repository is a step by step guide for implementing this system.